Climate Change

 Emissions resulting from the construction and manufacture of our own capital goods

-3. Fuel- and energy-related activities not included in Scope1or 2
+3. Fuel- and energy-related activities not included in Scope 1 or 2

 Upstream emissions of purchased fuels/electricity, etc.